NC State Extension Publications

 Skip to Description and Biology

 The northern twostriped walking stick, Anisomorpha ferruginea, is a somewhat chunky walkingstick insect that matures and lays its eggs in the fall.
 Females are brown and about 4 inches long.
 Males are skinnier and smaller (11/2 inches long).
 These walkingsticks have been called devil's riding horses, prairie alligators, stick bugs, witch's horses, devil's darning needles, scorpions, and especially in the case of the northern two-striped walkingstick, musk mares and spitting devils.
 These walkingsticks feed on various trees and shrubs including landscape shrubs.
-This species often occurs in copula, with the relatively small, slender male riding on the back of the larger, stouter female.
+This species often occurs in copula, with the relatively small, slender male riding on the back of a larger, stouter female.
 The eggs are laid in a dense mass on bark and other objects.
 One unpleasant feature of this species is its ability to squirt out a irritating defensive secretion when they are disturbed.
 Do not examine them closely as the secretion is very irritating to the eyes.
 They can squirt their irritating fluid up to a foot.
 Although northern twostriped walkingsticks are not common in North Carolina, when they do occur they can be numerous and damaging.
 A second, even less common large walkingstick here in North Carolina is the twostriped walkingstick, Anisomorpha buprestoides.
 It has somewhat to much more distinct parallel stripes along the back.

 Northern twostriped walkingsticks